iamcco/git-p.nvim/README.md

 " use <leader>d to display change
 nmap <leader>d <Plug>(git-p-diff-preview)

+" NOTE: if have diff preview window, it will focus to the diff preview window " if current window is diff preview window, it will close diff preview window

 " use custom highlight for float diff preview window
 " change Pmenu to your highlight group highlight link GitPDiffFloat Pmenu